Prayerful, Prepared, and Positioned Empowerment Update!

 2. Tuesday Evening Prayer Gathering is a time of powerful intercessory prayer, led by our Online Minister Jackie Crooks and Minister Cindy Cain.
 Join us Tuesdays @ 7 p.m. on Facebook Live.

-3. School of Prayer is held every Thursday at 7 p.m., led by our East Campus Pastor John Black and other members of our pastoral team.
+3. School of Prayer is held every Thursday at 7 p.m., led by members of our pastoral team.
 You may access this one-hour intensive study and application through our website: cop.church, Facebook Live, YouTube, or our COP Mobile App.